Review: Longueville House Restaurant

 Longueville House Restaurant review – the wine

-The suggested wines were a great mix of old and new world reds and whites with a port and sweet wine to finish.
-However, should you fancy something different there is an extensive wine list with carefully selected wines from the Old and New Worlds.
-You are sure to find something suitable to pair with your meal or to enjoy by the fire in the lounge.
+The suggested wines were a great mix of old and new-world reds and whites with a port and sweet wine to finish.
+However, should you fancy something different, there is an extensive wine list with carefully selected wines from the Old and New Worlds.
+You will surely find something suitable to pair with your meal or enjoy by the fire in the lounge.
 The knowledgeable staff are only too happy to help you with your decision.

 Longueville House Restaurant review – the food